St. Johns County Assault & Battery Attorneys

 - Proportionality

-- Good samaritan laws
+- Good Samaritan laws

 Again, the key is to ensure that the level of force used is reasonable given the circumstances.